quiltdata/quilt/docs/advanced-features/s3-bucket-organization.md

 _logical_ views atop _physical_ locations in S3.
 Metadata tags prevent file names from getting longer and longer to hackily include metadata.

-With Quilt packages you can include one S3 object in thousands of logical packages without ever copying that object.
-Or you can "reorganize" S3 without moving any objects, with custom package views of S3 for each team, by using Quilt packages and the `.set*()` API calls.
+With Quilt packages, you can include a given S3 object in as many packages without ever copying that object.
+Or you can organize multiple S3 buckets into single packages under any logical folder structure that you wish (by using the Quilt catalog or the `.set*()` APIs).

 Since packages separate metadata from logical view paths, but include metadata and data in the package manifest, data and metadata can never be accidentally